Mase Manopole

-Galerekwe Mase Manopole (born 13 October 1971) is a South African politician who has served as the Northern Cape MEC for Land Reform, Agriculture and Nature Conservation and Environmental Affairs since June 2020.
-She was the MEC for Health from May 2019 to June 2020.
+Galerekwe Mase Manopole (born 13 October 1971) is a South African politician who has served as the Northern Cape MEC for Social Development, Youth, Women and People Living with Disabilities since January 2026.
+She was the MEC for Health from May 2019 to June 2020 and the MEC for Land Reform, Agriculture and Nature Conservation and Environmental Affairs from June 2020 until January 2026.
 She joined the Northern Cape Provincial Legislature in October 2017.
 From May 2014 to October 2017, she was a permanent delegate to the National Council of Provinces, representing the Northern Cape.
 Manopole is a member of the African National Congress.

 Early life and education

 Manopole was born in 1971 as the fifth of six children.
 Her mother worked as a teacher, while her father was an entrepreneur.
 She spent her childhood in Warrenton.
 After matriculating, she enrolled for a degree in marketing and management at the Central University of Technology.
 She could not finish the degree, as she had to help out at her father's business.
 She later fulfilled a higher certificate in economic development at the University of the Western Cape in 2007.